-Sri Chinmoy typically began each concert with a short meditation and then would proceed to perform on a variety of instruments both eastern and western.
-During a concert, he would sing and play several instruments, such as the flute, esraj, cello and synthesier/piano.
+Sri Chinmoy typically began each Peace Concert with a short meditation and then during the concert, he would sing and play several instruments, such as the flute, esraj, cello and synthesier/piano.
 Apart from a few Sanskrit mantras, Sri Chinmoy mostly performed his own compositions.
 Sri Chinmoy was not a trained musician but self-taught and often performed extemporaneously.

 Question: Could you talk about the concert that you will be giving?

 Sri Chinmoy: It is a Peace Concert.
 This world of ours has everything save and except one thing: peace.
 And this peace has to start from within.
 If I have peace of mind, then only can I be of help to you.
 If you have peace of mind, then only can you be of help to me.
 This peace of mind we can get from our peaceful meditation and our prayerful life, not from political talk.
 Not by talking, but by praying and becoming something good can we offer peace to others.
 So I play quite a few instruments and offer soulful music — not the music that stimulates our vital, but the music that increases our inner hunger, which is love of God.
 1